 Sleep is one of those non negotiables, especially when recovering from a marathon!

 If you’d like your gummies sweeter (if the pomegranate and/or tart cherry juice is too tart or sour), you can add more honey.
 Consider adding a little bit more liquid and an extra tbsp of gelatin if you’d like more protein.

 Store your electrolyte gummies in the fridge so they retain their shape and texture.
 I would recommend using them within a week!

 Tart Cherry Recovery gummies are great for replenishment for several reasons!

 – They have protein (thanks to the gelatin!)

 – They have electrolytes, which help with hydrating the body, allowing the exchange of nutrients and regulating nerve and muscle function

 – Tart cherry and pomegranate have been found to be great for reducing inflammation, improving total antioxidant capacity and reducing muscle damage.

 We have multiple studies about tart cherry juice and reduced inflammation and biomarkers, as well as reduced muscle pain and damage.
 The benefits of tart cherry juice for runners are abundant.

-A study published in the Scandinavian Journal of Medicine and Science in Sport found that among a small group of runners who ran the London Marathon, those who drank 8 ounces of tart cherry juice twice a day leading up to the marathon and 2 days after experienced a faster recovery of strength and reduced markers of inflammation (1).
+Firstly, tart cherry juice is very high in antioxidants, which help manage oxidative stress in the body.
+Exercise, especially intense exercise, leads to oxidative stress.
+A study published in the Scandinavian Journal of Medicine and Science in Sport found that among a small group of runners who ran the London Marathon, those who drank 8 ounces of tart cherry juice twice a day leading up to the marathon and 2 days after experienced a faster recovery of strength and reduced markers of inflammation.